 In a population-based study involving above twelve thousand elderly individuals evaluated over a time period of ten years suggested that nootropics enhance cognitive abilities.
 Benefits associated with nootropics include reduced mortality, lower incidence of degenerative and vascular dementia among these individuals.

-The usage of nootropics has been recommended in several conditions among people suffering from cognitive deficits like memory and learning problems, overcoming several depressive syndromes, anxiety, and tension that compromise the human cognition.
+The usage of nootropics has been recommended in several conditions among people suffering from cognitive deficits like memory and learning problems, overcoming several depressive syndromes, anxiety, and tension that compromise human cognition.

 Nootropics have also been reported to improve social and technical skills.
-The nootropics based enhancement in cognitive abilities is also manifested in the form of better communications and effective use of language for academic, social and general writing and speaking pursuits.
+The nootropics-based enhancement in cognitive abilities is also manifested in the form of better communications and effective use of language for academic, social, and general writing and speaking pursuits.

 Nootropics in Neurodegenerative Disorders

-The nootropics horizon is expanding from simply brain booster or memory enhancing formulation to treat brain disorders in which people lose cognitive abilities.
+The nootropics horizon is expanding from simply brain booster or memory-enhancing formulation to treat brain disorders in which people lose cognitive abilities.

-An extensive study has identified a variety of nootropics exerting their effects through one of the several mechanisms like acting as calcium channel blockers, acetylcholinesterase inhibition, overcoming oxidative stress and antagonizing dopaminergic and glutamic acid receptors.
+An extensive study has identified a variety of nootropics exerting their effects through one of the several mechanisms like acting as calcium channel blockers, acetylcholinesterase inhibition, overcoming oxidative stress, and antagonizing dopaminergic and glutamic acid receptors.

 These include nutritional as well as non-nutritional factors.
 Specific ailments also contribute to deteriorating cognitive capacities.
 As such nootropics repair and restore the innate cognitive functions and make people smart.

-Besides this, nootropic put the brain physiological functions on the right track.
+Besides this, nootropic put the brain’s physiological functions on the right track.
 It is exactly like you have a good teacher who can assist you in becoming a top-notch student when compared with your contemporary age fellows.